-The Group has set out its analysis of the potential impact on its operations and financial position of the Covid-19 pandemic in the description of the principal risks on pages 30 to 31 and 33 to 34, the going concern statement on page 39 to 40, the viability statement on pages 40 to 41 and the post balance sheet events on page 39.
-The potential risks to the group include tenants defaulting on rent, a decline in the property market resulting in a reduced ability to sell condominiums, and market conditions resulting in a reduced ability to borrow and comply with bank covenants.
+The Group has set out its analysis of the potential impact on its operations and financial position of the COVID-19 pandemic in the description of the principal risks on pages 30 to 31, the going concern statement on pages 36 to 37, the viability statement on pages 36 to 37 and the description of events after the reporting date on page 35.
+The potential risks to the Group include tenants defaulting on rent, a decline in the property market resulting in a reduced ability to sell condominiums, and market conditions resulting in a reduced ability to borrow and comply with bank covenants.

 In the event of a material loss of, or delay to, incoming cash resources, the Group could suffer cash pressure or default against borrowing covenants.
 The assessment of these risks in an uncertain economic environment requires judgement, and a risk of material misstatement arises in respect of an incorrect application of the going concern basis of preparation or the failure to disclose a material uncertainty.
-As a result, the potential impact of the Covid-19 outbreak was considered to be one of most significance in the audit and was therefore determined to be a key audit matter.
+As a result, the potential impact of the COVID-19 outbreak was considered to be one of most significance in the audit and was therefore determined to be a key audit matter.